Cross Canada Barndance

-Cross Canada Barndance was a Canadian television variety show, which aired on CTV during that network's inaugural season in 1961–62.
+Cross Canada Barndance is a Canadian television variety show which aired on CTV during that network's inaugural season in 1961–62.

 Produced by Sydney Banks and hosted by Evan Kemp, the show aired live performances by country musicians taped at various CTV affiliate stations.
 The show aired Saturday nights at 11 p.m. beginning October 1961 as one of CTV's inaugural series.